mia-platform/documentation/docs/development_suite/deploy/configure-github-actions.md

 When a project is created, the Console subscribes it automatically to GitHub Webhooks.
 These webhooks are important to allow the Console to update the project and see your deployment history.

-Currently, the events subscribed are:
+Currently, the events that Console need to handle are:
 * [deployment_status](https://docs.github.com/en/webhooks-and-events/webhooks/webhook-events-and-payloads#deployment_status)

 ### Projects created before v10.8.0